ngs-docs/angus/dammit_annotation.md

 cd ~/annotation
 ```

-You all ran Trinity earlier to generate an assembly, but just in case, we're going to download
+You all ran Trinity last week to generate an assembly.
+The output from Trinity is a file, `Trinity.fasta`.
+Today, we're going to use a *de novo* transcriptome assembly from [Nematostella vectensis](https://en.wikipedia.org/wiki/Starlet_sea_anemone_ ([Tulin et al., 2013](https://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16)).
-a version of that assembly to annotate.

 ```
 curl -OL https://darchive.mblwhoilibrary.org/bitstream/handle/1912/5613/Trinity.fasta
 head -3000 Trinity.fasta > trinity.nema.fasta
 ```

-Now we'll download a custom *Nematostella vectensis* protein database available
-from JGI.
-Here, somebody has already created a proper database for us [1] (it has a reference proteome
+Now we'll download a custom *Nematostella vectensis* protein database.
+Somebody has already created a proper database for us [Putnam et al. 2007](https://www.uniprot.org/proteomes/UP000001593) (reference proteome
 available through uniprot).
-If your critter
-is a non-model organism, you will
-likely need to create your own with proteins from closely-related species.
-This will rely on your
-knowledge of your system!
+If your critter is a non-model organism, you will likely need to grab proteins from a closely-related species.
+This will rely on your knowledge of your system!

 ```
 curl -LO ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/reference_proteomes/Eukaryota/UP000001593_45351.fasta.gz